 Here we develop a queueing inequality useful for establishing performance bounds on routing policies.
-Let X(t) represent an arbitrary packet arrival process on the interval $[0, \infty)$ .
+Let X(t) represent an arbitrary packet arrival process on the interval $t \ge 0$.
 A particular X(t) sample path is a non-decreasing staircase function representing the total number of bits that have arrived to the system during [0, t].
 Jumps in the X(t) function occur at packet arrival epochs and have magnitudes equal to the length of the arriving packet.
-We assume there is a maximum packet length $L{max}$ .
+We assume there is a maximum packet length L{max} .

-Consider the single server and multi-server queueing systems of Fig. 2.
-The linespeed processes $\mu(t)$ and $\{\mu_i(t)\}$ represent instantaneous server processing rates (in units of bits per second).
-Here we assume that the rate of the single server queue of Fig. 2a is equal to the sum of the individual server rates in Fig. 2b, i.e., $\mu(t) = \mu_1(t) + \dots + \mu_n(t)$ .
-Assume both systems of Fig. 2 are initially empty and the same input process X(t) is applied to each.
+Consider the single server queueing system and the multi-server queueing system of Fig. 2.
+The non-negative linespeed processes $\mu(t)$ and $\{\mu_i(t)\}$ represent instantaneous server processing rates (in units of bits per second).
+Here we assume that the rate of the single server queue of Fig. 2a is equal to the sum of the individual server rates in Fig. 2b, i.e., $\mu(t) = \mu_1(t) + \dots + \mu_n(t)$.
+Assume both systems of Fig. 2 are empty at time 0 and the same input process X(t) is applied to each.
 Packets are immediately processed in the single server system according to a non-idling service policy.
-However, in the multi-server system packets are routed to the nqueues using any conceivable routing mechanism.
+However, in the multi-server system packets are routed to the n queues using any conceivable routing mechanism.
 All buffers in the queues and in the router device are assumed to be infinite, so that no packets are lost.
-Let $U{single-server}(t)$ represent the unfinished work (in bits) in the single server queue, and let $U{multi-}$ server(t) represent the total amount of unfinished bits in the multi-queue system.
+Let $U{single-server}(t)$ represent the unfinished work (in bits) in the single server queue, and let $U{multi-server}(t)$ represent the total amount of unfinished bits in the multi-queue system.